Moving to a new country

 Family reunion

-The legal framework for family reunion is regulated in §27 ff AufenthG .
-The law differentiates between reunion of EU citizens and family members from third countries.
-You can find an understandable explanation of the legal text on the pages of the integration commissioner of the Federal Republic.
-The Federal Office for Migration and Refugees (BAMF) is also responsible for this topic.
+The legal basis for family reunification is regulated in §27 ff of the Residence Act (AufenthG).
+A distinction is made between the reunification of EU citizens and third-country nationals.
+Those responsible can find a comprehensible explanation of the legal texts on the website of the Federal Government Commissioner for Integration.
+The Federal Office for Migration and Refugees also addresses this topic.

 Online Impulse